 Our two favourite beaches in West Auckland are Muriwai and Piha.
 We go to each for different reasons.

 Piha is probably Auckland’s most popular surfing beach, made even more famous by the reality style TV show Piha Rescue.
 The massive outcropping that separates Piha Beach from Little Piha is called Lion Rock.
-The steep track up offers lovely views of Piha as well as Māori carving, but the top of Lion Rock is considered unsafe for walking.
+The steep track up offers lovely views of Piha as well as Māori carving, but the top portion of Lion Rock is considered unsafe for walking.

 We try to visit Muriwai Beach between late August and March to see the colony of 1200 Australian Gannet pairs that fly over 2000 km to breed on Muriwai’s cliff top.
 Access is via boardwalk to a viewing platform.
 Muriwai’s rugged landscape, caves, huge surf, black sand, and sea stars (visible at extreme low tides) make it a favourite spot for photography.